gbowerman/gbowerman.github.io/_posts/2018-08-13-remnants-of-dawn.md

 Pregnant, other worldly shadows
 Hinting at the realm within.

-How I long to walk the darkness
-Exuberant, spirit overflowing,
-To shine my fierce light.
-Burning, intense, alive.

 How many times did I lie awake
 And doubt the world around me?